JATOS/JATOS_docs/docs/Manage_your_JATOS/Administration.md

 By clicking the _Studies_ button you'll get to an overview about all studies that are on the JATOS instance.
 You'll also see, for each study: whom it belongs to (the study members), how much disk space it takes, and when it was active last.

-**For larger JATOS installation it can take up to a couple minutes to gather all data for this page**
+**In larger JATOS installations it can take up to a couple minutes to gather all data for this page**

 ![Studies Administration](/img/v39x/study_manager.png)